Darbechtar

 The Lebanese hailing from Darbechtar number 10,000 worldwide.
-85% of them live outside Lebanon, mainly in Brazil, Argentina, Australia, Canada, the United States, and Uruguay.)
+85% of them live outside Lebanon, mainly in France, Brazil, Argentina, Australia, Canada, the United States.

 The population of Darbechtar is Maronite Christian.

 Etymology

 The name of the village is derivative of the Aramaic words, Dar and Ishtar, meaning the House of Astarte.
 It is believed that the village was the site of an ancient Phoenician shrine for the Goddess of Fertility.)

+Demographics

+In 2014, Christians made up 99.57% of registered voters in Darbechtar.
+92.25% of the voters were Maronite Catholics.

 Climate

 Darbechtar : Mediterranean plain village with heavy rains, mild winters and hot dry arid summers.